sean-rowe/team-pattern/README.md

 - **Clear Separation**: Validation logic is separated between Investigators and Error components.
 - **Single Responsibility**: Each method handles one specific validation.
 - **Pure Functions**: No side effects or state modifications.
-- **Consistent Error Handling**: Uses assertions to manage errors uniformly.
+- **Consistent Error Handling**: Uses methods that raise exceptions directly.
 - **Proper Delegation**: Business rules are handled by Investigators, keeping Error components focused on validations.

 This structure enhances maintainability, testability, and clarity, adhering to the architectural pattern's principles.